ArduPilot/ardupilot_wiki/common/source/docs/common-future-wiki-changes.rst

 :ref:`Q_FRAME_CLASS<Q_FRAME_CLASS>` **determines the number and layout of VTOL motors and** :ref:`Q_TAILSIT_MOTMX<Q_TAILSIT_MOTMX>` **determines which motors are active when in fixed wing modes, except in the special case of the Copter Motor Only Tailsitter which keeps running the motors like a Copter mode even when flying in a fixed wing mode for control surface-less Copter tailsitters (ie always running the motors to provide attitude control, even at low throttle).**

-- Add table at end of this section:
+- Add table at end of the Tailsitter Configuration section:

 +-------------------+------+----------------+-------------+--------------+-----------------------+
 |Tailsitter Style   |ENABLE| CLASS          |  TYPE       |  MOTORMASK   | Motor Output Functions+